The Essential Guide for Moving to Baton Rouge, LA

 Does Baton Rouge sound like it’s striking a lot of your boxes?
 We completely understand; we love Baton Rouge, too!
 We think Baton Rouge is a good place to live, that’s why we put two different facilities there to provide support for anyone who has storage needs!
 You can find our Baton Rouge storage facilities on Parkway Drive and Richcroft Avenue.

-Whether your move transition only requires a little extra space, or if you could benefit from a large storage unit, Otter Self Storage has you covered!
+Whether your move transition only requires a little extra space or you could benefit from a large storage unit, Otter Self Storage has you covered!
 Take a look at our available locations and find the spot nearest to where you intend to live, so we can work to help your transition as stress-free as possible!